 The Celtic dragon tattoo's unprecedented intricacy has profound roots to Celtic folklore and symbolic meaning.
 These ferocious monsters give a touch of masculinity to the body art connection.
 It is frequently connected with evil and fire since it resembles a serpent.
-The style of dragon tattoos also incorporates a sense of bravery.
+Style of dragon tattoos also incorporates a sense of bravery.
 Despite some of the negative associations we described before, the Celtic Dragon is primarily supposed to signify courage and enormous strength.
 As a tribute to their ancestry and heritage, many individuals proudly show their tattoos.
-These demonic dragons were formerly supposed to have the capacity to foresee the future as well as magical healing abilities in Celtic civilization.

 DRAGON ALCHEMICAL SYMBOL

 In alchemical writings, the dragon, a legendary beast, occurs frequently.
-The dragon, in general, represents philosophical mercury, which must be changed in the Great Work (hermeticism and occult traditions).
+In general, represents philosophical mercury, which must be changed in the Great Work (hermeticism and occult traditions).
 The alchemical dragon emblem, in other terms, is targeted towards the inner world.
 Alchemists frequently employed the image of the dragon, maybe because it signified a wild, untamed animal, and so might be compared to a person's uncontrollable emotions.
-The dragon's emblem can also be found in alchemy.

 Mystics have utilized the dragon as an alchemical symbol from the beginning of time.
-The two-headed dragon confronting the sun and moon is the most iconic illustration (book "Theatrum chemicum Britannicum").
+Two-headed dragon confronting the sun and moon is the most iconic illustration (book "Theatrum chemicum Britannicum").
 Robert Vaughan created this artwork.
 It depicts a two-headed dragon with entwined necks that point in opposing directions.
 One head is turned toward the sun, while the other is turned toward the moon.
 The alchemical process is symbolized by the dragon.
-The dragon represents activity, since it is the one who makes "it" happen.
-His design is flawless, and it has earned him a spot among the best alchemical illustrations.
+Dragon represents activity, since it is the one who makes "it" happen.